kruzaavn/JTF-191-Application/README.md

 Anyone can contribute to here and is encouraged to do so.
 You don't need to know website design, coding, cloud management to start, we will help you.
-There are always a lot of good first issues for you to acclimate to our development process over time as skills grow you can have a larger and larger impact.
+There are always a lot of good first issues for you to acclimate to our development process.
+Over time as skills grow you can have a larger and larger impact.

 Listed below are the underlying technologies used to build the app